Media Arts Schools & Colleges

 Movies, TV shows, and videos are popular for a reason: They combine multiple art forms into singular works that are often greater than the sum of their parts.
 In fact, they have the power to engage our emotions at a deeper level than most other mediums.
 So they frequently provide some of our most shared, talked about, and remembered experiences.
 Plus, it is getting easier and easier to watch films and videos whenever and wherever we want.

 All of that is why this sector keeps thriving.
-In America alone, the top-grossing film of 2015 made over $652 million at the box office.1 And revenue from filmed entertainment in the U.S. is expected to grow by 4.6 percent a year, on average, between 2015 and 2019.4
+Data from comScore shows that in America alone, the top-grossing film of 2015 made over $652 million at the box office.
+And a PwC report predicts that revenue from filmed entertainment in the U.S. will grow by 4.4 percent a year on average, between 2018 and 2022.

 The career possibilities are extensive.
 In addition to actors and screenwriters, other film and video pros such as producers, directors, editors, and camera operators are in healthy demand.
 Imagine making top-level business decisions (such as selecting scripts and hiring crews) as a film producer.
 Or imagine getting to oversee the whole creative process, including choosing actors, as a director.
 Even mid-level roles related to capturing or organizing digital footage are greatly enjoyed by skilled professionals in this sector.

-During the decade that ends in 2024, about 50,500 total job openings could become available for producers and directors.
-About 8,900 jobs could open up for film and video editors.
-And about 2,800 positions could open up for camera operators throughout the U.S.2
+The OOH predicts that during the decade that ends in 2026, 16,500 total job openings could become available for producers and directors.
+About 5,800 jobs could open up for film and video editors.
+And about 1,800 positions could open up for camera operators throughout the U.S.

 3. Music and Audio Specialists